davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 ## Duals

-Before we can dive into signal processing, we're going to need a theoretical tool to help us talk about our signals.
+Before we can dive into signal processing, we're going to need a theoretical tool to help us talk about signals.
 That tool is the _dual_.

 Think back to calculus.
 Consider a function $f(x)$, and its derivative
 $f'(x)$.